 What Is a Personal Injury Lawsuit?

 There is a chance that you will suffer an injury at some point in your life.
-When someone causes the incident that ends in damage to your body, he or she may be liable for your care.
+When someone causes an incident that ends in damage to your body, he or she may be liable for your care.
 Take a closer look at what a personal injury lawsuit is all about and the steps involved in a case.

 What Does ‘Personal Injury’ Mean?